Skip to content

 Not an Offer, Recommendation or Professional Advice: This document does not constitute advice or a recommendation or offer to sell or a solicitation to deal in any security or financial product.
 It is provided for information purposes only and on the understanding that the recipient has sufficient knowledge and experience to be able to understand and make their own evaluation of the proposals and services described herein, any risks associated therewith and any related legal, tax, accounting or other material considerations.
 To the extent that the reader has any questions regarding the applicability of any specific issue discussed above to their specific portfolio or situation, prospective investors are encouraged to contact Instrumental Wealth or consult with the professional advisor of their choosing.

 Instrumental Wealth, LLC (“Instrumental Wealth”) is an SEC registered investment adviser located in Florida.
 Registration does not imply a certain level of skill or training.
 Instrumental Wealth may only transact business in those states in which it is notice filed or qualifies for an exemption from notice filing requirements.
 Information about Instrumental Wealth (inculcating its services, fees, and registration status) is available on the SEC’s IAPD website at www.adviserinfo.sec.gov.
 There is no guarantee that the views and opinions expressed in this presentation will come to pass.
 Advisory services are only offered to clients or prospective clients where Instrumental Wealth and its representatives are properly licensed or exempt from licensure.
 Past performance is no guarantee of future returns.
-All tax strategies mentioned on this page investing involves risk and possible loss of principal capital.
+Investing involves risk and possible loss of principal capital.
 No advice may be rendered by Instrumental Wealth unless a client service agreement is in place.